-Figure 5: The gastric angulus (cropped image size: 64×64 pixels).
-The perspectively reconstructed surface is visually the same at all iterations; we use this fact to show more viewing angles of the surface.
+Figure 7.
+An inverted appendix (cropped image size: $40 \times 40$ pixels).
+Perspective reconstruction is visually the same at all iterations; we exploit this to show more viewing angles of the reconstructed surface.
 The viewpoint in (C) and (D) is identical.